 After CAMTECO, he was hired by Islacom as Transport Network (exchanges and transmission) Manager of Islacom’s fixed-line telephone network covering the Visayas region.
 After 1 year of service, Islacom was bought by Ayala and merged into Globe @Tattoo Landlines.

-After his corporate career, foreseeing the emergence of VoIP (Voice over Internet Protocol), he picked up telephony applications based on Linux, a Unix-like system, like Asterisk and FreeSWITCH.
+After his corporate career, foreseeing the emergence of VoIP (Voice over Internet Protocol) as the next wave of Internet, he researched and developed telephony applications based on Linux – Asterisk and FreeSWITCH.
 Unix/Linux had become his lifetime passion.
 Currently, he is offering the following services and products:

 - Linux servers – file server, backup server